mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 public class IronForm extends HtmlContainer {}
 ```

+### JavaScript/webpack fails

+Please perform the "Vaadin Dance" as mentioned above - it could be that the `package-lock`
+references an incompatible combination of package versions, or obsolete versions of
+tools such as Babel.

+In addition, try to delete the following folders (if they exist):

+* `$HOME/.vaadin`: contains a node.js distro downloaded by Vaadin; maybe it became corrupted?)
+* `$HOME/.pnpm-store` (if you're using pnpm): contains pnpm's cache of JavaScript packages,
+  maybe they somehow became corrupted)

 ### Others

 Please let me know at mavi@vaadin.com and I'll add more tips.